ubuntu-mate/ubuntu-mate.org/pages/wily.md

 ### Making a USB with Windows

-If you want to make a bootable USB with Windows try [Rufus](https://rufus.akeo.ie/).
+If you want to make a bootable USB with Windows, try [Rufus](https://rufus.akeo.ie/).

 <div class="bs-component">
     <div class="jumbotron">